omgtant/claustroboard/docs/Protocols/Game WS.md

 [[Terminology]]
 ## Actions
-Action `start`: stop accepting joins and set up (create the board, the player turn order)
+Action `start` (host-only): stop accepting joins and set up (create the board, the player turn order)
 	-> broadcast `started`: `{...}`

 Action `my-move` (delta) -> error, yes: the player makes some moves.
 Note that an error means the whole delta was cancelled, atomically.